radicle-dev/old.radicle.xyz/content/blog/oscoin.rst

 -  A new token called **open source coin**.
 -  A blockchain of commit hashes.
--  A permissionless network with proof-of-stake8 membership.
+-  A permissionless network with proof-of-stake [#]_ membership.
--  A treasury system as seen in Dash,9 to fund open-source work on the network, including oscoin’s own roadmap.
+-  A treasury system as seen in Dash, [#]_ to fund open-source work on the network, including oscoin’s own roadmap.
 -  An on-chain governance system based on proposals, allowing atomic changes to smart-contract or regular code, including the oscoin